vitest-dev/vitest/docs/guide/cli.md

 ### `vitest list`

 `vitest list` command inherits all `vitest` options to print the list of all matching tests.
+This command ignores `reporters` option.
 By default, it will print the names of all tests that matched the file filter and name pattern:

 ```shell
 vitest list filename.spec.ts -t="some-test"